 At one point during the session we had the opportunity to watch and discuss the film “Patch Adams”.
 Our discussion focused on first impressions, perception, beliefs, goals, naysayers, memory joggers, visualization, self-talk, choice and obstacles.
 Using Patch Adams, as an example of someone who emerged from being suicidal into the visionary and inspirational medical professional he is today; provided us with the clarity to understand, if we set our minds to something we can achieve amazing results.
 It also reminds us that the most successful solution is laughter and making sure everyone has fun.

 On the last day we moved on to addressing the subject of stress.
 Judith reminded us that obstacles are self imposed whereas stress has chemical and physical ramifications.
 Therefore we needed to pay attention to what caused us stress, what would or have been the results and how can we minimize or better handle stress.
+It is important to note that managing stress can come in a variety of forms, and there is no one way of getting through stressful periods.
+From utilizing therapy resources to going onto websites like mmj express for recreational products, people can find something that works for them, they just have to give it time and patience.

 The first time we identified what causes stress, we all focused on the negative.
 Clearly how we identify the cause of stress comes from our perception.
 Coping with stress is a balance between the stress we are under and our coping skills.
+Most of us might resort to canndy edibles or other products to try and resolve stress on our own or actually reach out to a therapist to gain a better understanding of the problem and take professional help.

 To close the session we were introduced, through a video called “The Joy of Stress” to an extraordinary woman, Loretta La-Roche.
 For forty minutes she had her live audience and those of us watching the video constantly laughing.